yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 KMS is used - certificates are **never** stored unencrypted

 Only supported on ELB, CloudFront, Elastic Beanstalk, API Gateway

+Certificates provided by ACM are free and automatically renew

 ## AWS Directory Service
 Group of products: